Cloudflare's forbidden Steam

 URLSearchParams

-bodies that requires a workaround
+bodies that require a workaround

 Porting this code to Cloudflare Workers was a test of debugging skills and grit.